First Passage Percolation on Hyperbolic groups: Preliminaries

 \begin{theorem} For any two increasing (or decreasing) Borel subsets $A$ and $B$ of $\Omega$, we have

 \end{theorem} In particular, Theorem \ref{t:FKG} shows that conditioning on an increasing (resp.\ decreasing) event makes another increasing (resp.\ decreasing) event more likely. \\

-{\bf Basic Set-up:} As mentioned above, $G$ will denote a Gromov-hyperbolic group.
-A Cayley graph of $G$ with respect to a fixed finite symmetric generating set $S$ will be denoted by $\Ga = \Ga(G,S)$.
+{\bf Basic Set-up:} As mentioned above, $G$ will denote a finitely generated Gromov-hyperbolic group.
+A Cayley graph of $G$ with respect to a fixed finite symmetric generating set $S$ will be denoted by $\Ga = \Ga(G,S)$ and its boundary (independent of the generating set) will be denoted by $\partial G$.
 The word-metric on $\Ga$ with respect to $S$ will be denoted by $d$.
 Thus $d(x,y)$ equals the minimum number of edges in an edge-path joining $x, y$.
 We shall often use $|y|$ as a shorthand for $d(1,y)$.
 We shall consider FPP on $\Ga$ with edge weights distributed according to a measure $\rho$ satisfying the hypothesis in Section \ref{sec-prelperc}.\\

 We shall now prepare the ground for one of our main results.
 Let $1$ denote the vertex of $\Ga$ corresponding to the identity element of $G$.
 Our objective is to study the asymptotics of the first passage time $T(x,y)$ for $x,y\in \Ga$ as $d(x,y)\to \infty$.
 By group invariance it suffices to set $x=1$, and study $T(1,y)$ for large $|y|$.
 In analogy with the Euclidean case, it is natural to study $T(1,x_{n})$ as $x_{n}$ moves along some fixed direction parametrized by an element in $\pG$.
 Let $\xi\in \pG$ be fixed and let $[1,\xi)$ denote a fixed word geodesic ray from $1$ in the direction $\xi$, i.e., $\{1=x_0,x_1,\ldots, x_{n},\ldots\}$ such that $x_{n}\to \xi$, and each finite subpath of $[1,\xi)$ is a word geodesic between the corresponding endpoints.
 Clearly, this would imply $d(1,x_{n})=n$.
 It is not too difficult to show that $\E T(1,x_n)$ grows linearly in $n$, and we shall show that a limiting velocity $v(\xi):=\lim_{n\to \infty} \frac{\E T(1,x_n)}{n}$ exists (Theorem \ref{thm-vexists}) for almost every direction $\xi\in \pG$.
 The next three sections are devoted to the proof of this theorem.